hcp4715/dockerHDDM_Guide/README.md

 `-v` ---- mount a folder to the container

-`/home/hcp4715/DDM_guide` ---- the directory of a local folder where I stored my data.
+`/home/hcp4715/DDM/dockerHDDM_guide` ---- the directory of a local folder where I store my script and data.

-`/home/jovyan/work` ---- the folder path  where the local folder will be mounted.
+`/home/jovyan/work` ---- the folder path  where the local folder will be mounted [**do not change this unless you know what you are doing**]

 `-p` ---- Publish a container’s port(s) to the host